Communitywide Disaster Drill

 3. Community Response Teams

-On October 15, 2020, at 7:00 pm, the Culver City Fire Department, the Culver City Community Emergency Response Team (CERT) and the Culver City Amateur Radio Emergency Services Team (CCARES) will activate for the 14th Annual Culver City Community-Wide Disaster Drill.
+On Drill Day, the Culver City Fire Department, Culver City Police Department, Culver City Community Emergency Response Team (CERT) and the Culver City Amateur Radio Emergency Services Team (CCARES) will activate and deploy to different parts of the City to practice skills.

 Remember, Emergency Preparedness Begins With You!